DeadlyMC/forged-carpet/README.md

 - Mod built using Forge
 - Mod Version: 1.12.2
 - Client side only atm (Don't worry u multiplayer guys.....server side is being worked upon)
-- Every setting can be toggled on/off in the Mod Options menu.
-Optionally you can even turn off the setting from being loaded when the game starts by turning of the Load Patch option.
+- Every setting can be toggled on/off using `/carpet` command.
+Like u would do in original carpet
-- Mod config file: `fcarpet1122.cfg`
+- Mod config file: `forgedcarpet.conf`
-- Most config settings can be turned off completely in the Mod Options.

 ## Using the mod
 Just drop the `.jar` file from the releases section of this mod repository in the mods folder of your game and run mc with